-How to connect to Linux Samba shares from Windows 10
+How to connect to Linux Samba shares from Windows

 And that is all there is to connecting a Windows 10 machine to a Samba share in your data center.
 It’s not quite as easy as it once was, but the feature is, in fact, still there.

-After hearing a number of people coming to me asking why Microsoft had to break the Windows-Samba connection, I'm happy to tell you that it is not, in fact, broken.
-Although it's a bit hidden away, you can still make that much needed desktop to data center connection.
+After hearing a number of people coming to me asking why they can not write to Linux share from Windows 10, I’m happy to tell you that it is not, in fact, broken.
+Although it’s a bit hidden away, you can still make that much needed desktop to data center connection.